pharuxtan/sos-emulator/README.md

 ## Todo

-- [X] Base application with packets sending
+- [X] Base application with payloads sending
-- [ ] Packets queuing, with import and export for later usage
+- [ ] Payloads queuing, with import and export for later usage
 - [ ] Replay simulator